spazznolo/spazznolo.github.io/_posts/2023-05-22-goalie-performance-2.md

     - Team systems are assumed to be identical.
 </p>
 <p>
-I'm going to address the first assumption in this post.
+In this post, I'm going to address the first assumption and propose an adjustment.
 </p>
 <p>
 <h5>Adjusted Save Percentage</h5>